stefphd/SBBMicro/README.md

 * `./hardware/teensy-windows`: build tools for Windows
 * `./hardware/teensy-linux`: build tools for Linux
 * `./docs/html`: contains the documentation in html (generated automatically from source code using *doxygen*)
+* `./matlab-tools`: contains matlab tools usefull for code generation and other stuff
 * `./.vscode`: contains VS code property file(s)
 * `./.build` and `.cache`: hidden folders created only during compilation
-* `./.aux`: contains auxiliary usefull for code generation and other stuff

 ## Prerequisites